 A Duty Holder is responsible for the Poison Centre Notification submission of a certain product.
 Tasks concerning a Poison Center submission may be delegated, but please note that a Duty Holder will always be held responsible for the submission of a PCN verification.
 Legally, there is always only one Duty Holder.

 Legal obligation Poison Centre Notification

-The format of the PCN is the same in all countries of the European Union, but countries individually have the right to ask for additions to this format.
+All hazardous mixtures that are marketed in the EU, can be notified in the central Poison Centre Notification portal.
+It is also possible to voluntarily notify non-hazardous mixtures.
+The format of the Poison Centre Notification is the same in all countries of the European Union, but countries individually have the right to ask for additions to this format (PCN Europe).
 We can imagine that the legislation and regulations concerning Poison Center Notifications can be somewhat complicated to understand.
 Especially with all the changes that have been made, it can be difficult to have a clear overview.
 That is why we have listed some important questions and answers.
-This way you can check what the amended laws and regulations for Poison Center Notifications mean for your company.
+This way, you can check what the amended laws and regulations for Poison Center Notifications mean for your company.
 Would you like more information?
 Feel free to contact us.

 Providing all this information can already be an administrative burden, but most work is in keeping track of the UFIs and formulation numbers.
 We at SDS factory are happy to assist you with this.

 Should a product be re-notified or is it sufficient to update the Poison Centre Notification?